 THE ROYAL ALBATROSS CENTRE

-From the Royal Albatross Centre, it’s a short walk up to the Observatory for the privilege of seeing the greatest of all seabirds.
-Wander through the McMillan Gallery and learn more of the history and wildlife of the area.
-Enjoy a snack or meal at the Toroa Café and look out for a memento in the Toroa Giftshop – you’ll want to remember the day you met the Royals of Taiaroa!
+The Albatross nest inside a designated Nature Reserve here at Taiaroa Head, and due to their vulnerability, are only visible from a glassed observatory via a guided tour.
+Begin your tour with an introduction of the Northern Royal Albatross by your guide, followed by a film narrated by Natural History New Zealand.
+From there, it’s a short walk up to the observatory for the privilege of seeing the greatest of all seabirds.
+Afterwards, enjoy a snack or meal at the Toroa Café and look out for a memento in the Toroa Giftshop – you’ll want to remember the day you met the Royals of Taiaroa!

 THE OTAGO PENINSULA TRUST